structurizr/structurizr.github.io/dsl/71-language.md

 - Dynamic view: (not applicable)
 - Deployment view: Include all deployment nodes, infrastructure nodes, and container instances defined within the deployment environment and (optional) software system in scope.

-The wildcard identifier can also be made reluctant (`*?`) for system context, container, and component diagrams: (available from v4.0.0)
+The wildcard identifier can also be made reluctant (`*?`) for system context, container, and component diagrams:

 - System Context view: As above, but only adds relationships to/from the scoped software system.
 - Container view: As above, but only adds relationships to/from the containers in the scoped software system.